arriolac/OpenShakespeareData/README.md

 <h3> Parse MongoDb Array </h3>
 --
+This must be done before any of the annotation reformatting scripts can run.

 <h5> edit DB location in parseJsonArray.js </h5>
 Change the db location address to use your database by changing the first parameter of the MongoClient.connect() function